Air Force Personnel (3F0X1) specialist support other airmen with essential information and resources for their position.

 Their main goal is to support the growth and career development of airmen.

-Personnel specialist will achieve this goal by conducting interviews with individuals to get insight on their qualifications and interests.
+Personnel specialists will achieve this goal by conducting interviews with individuals to get insight into their qualifications and interests.

 This information can help pair airmen with positions that better match their likes and qualifications.

-They will conduct any processing surround individuals entering and leaving the Air Force.
+They will conduct any processing surrounding individuals entering and leaving the Air Force.

-These specialist will ensure that all compliance is met in regards to personnel policies, procedures and directives.
+These specialists will ensure that all compliance is met in regard to personnel policies, procedures, and directives.

-Not only are Personnel specialist there to provide assistance to airmen, they are there to support their families as well.
+Not only are Personnel specialists there to provide assistance to airmen, but they are also there to support their families as well.

-When an individual is set to deploy, Personnel specialist are there to answer any questions they may have or that their family may have.
+When an individual is set to deploy, Personnel specialists are there to answer any questions they or their family may have.

-Personnel specialist create, maintain and audit personnel records and corresponding information for airmen.
+Personnel specialists create, maintain, and audit personnel records and corresponding information for airmen.

 These individuals will monitor retention programs.

-This information will be used towards creating presentations, reports and statistics.
+This information will be used for creating presentations, reports, and statistics.

 Functions such as assisting with letters of reprimand or promotional information will be taken care of by the Personnel specialist.